-This topic describes how Oracle Functions works when you deploy a function, and when you invoke a function.
+This topic describes how OCI Functions works when you deploy a function, and when you invoke a function.

-What Happens When You Deploy a Function to Oracle Functions?
+What Happens When You Deploy a Function to OCI Functions?

 When you have written the code for a function and it's ready to deploy, you can use a single Fn Project CLI command to perform all the deploy operations in sequence: